Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 Joel: Ahei, Hailey, Welcome.
 Look, I'm sorry for breaking your game, But it's really impressive though.
 I know, recreating game is hard, and I thancc you for creating this framework for us, while we're making our own framework like this..
 It wouldn't be possible without you.
 And thancc for joining with us!
 So, enjoy!

+### Vriska Serket (Homestuck)

+info: Remember, as of mid 2023, franchises are now reinstanced with few to some properties & current statements copied over.
+She & future franchises will be like this.
+Company restructuring, you know.

+#### Single Player

+Joel: Vriska!!
+Hi..
+Where's the other?
+Did you kill them?
+Well, I hope not.
+Resurrector is very expensive, the power needed.
+Yeah, just so you know.
+Anyway enjoy the game, you got nobody here, so relax.

+#### Multi Players

+info: Adding Vriska into this session will cause the session very hard, because as Vriska, she has the ability to predict answer confidence level.
+A meter of confidence will appear underneath the answer buttons, that is if you play using smart remote.
+Not always accurate.

+Joel: Oh noes.
+Vriska is here.
+I'm sorry, gamers, today's a very hard game.
+Have your sportmanship everyone, because she is the luckiest player here in the galaxy.
+I already told her to let herself lose so other player can win, and you know, she refuses.
+Best behaviour y'all, you can do this.
+Vriska?
+Please. okay?!

+#### Default

+info: Actually, we don't have time to program extra advantages today.

+Joel: Oh noes.
+Vriska is here.
+Best behaviour folks.
+I know, I already told her many times not to telepathy & cheat the answer from other players.
+She refused.
+So Vriska, Please!
+For the love of God.
+And everyone, I expect for your sportmanship.
+Okay, enjoy the game.

+### Terezi Pyrope (Homestuck)

+Joel: Ahei, Terezi.
+Don't worry, the answer board ahead of you already has braille pins and Arduino LCD display, also a headphone jack on your left if you want to hear audio description.

+Terezi Pyrope: (pick microphone), I C4N S33, Y0U DUMB455!!!
+D:<, (put back)!!.

+Joel: Wait, you can see (checking Terezi's medical condition right now)?
+OOWH!, Congratulations!
+Sorry I didn't know that.
+Whow!, you people had alot of story to tell.
+Man, no time for that not to mention Holy Bible entire set.
+Rather to hear what spoilers says you know what I mean.
+Yeah, uh.. church with priest sharing Bible stuffs every weekend.
+Anyways, enjoy the game. (small voice) btw uh, didn't we cured her, or it was already by someone? huh, (Will check Resurrector history..) after the game.

 ## Extras

 ### Ralsei Missing